nint8835/ops/README.md

 Docker Compose configuration for my Framework Desktop used for AI workloads.

+## `flux`

+Flux-based GitOps configs for the majority of my workloads.

 ## `gokrazy`

 Configuration for dedicated Gokrazy-based appliance images, currently used to deploy a proxy for Proxmox.

-## `flux`

-Flux-based GitOps configs for the majority of my workloads.

-## `scripts`

-Misc. scripts used to handle various tasks.

 ## `terraform`

 Infrastructre-as-code management for the majority of my infrastructure.